 - Introducing a new free resource from Internet Archive, the National Emergency Library, a collection of millions of titles so that students working from home will have access to content in digital formats

-- Starfall teaches reading and math skills to K-5th grade using videos and songs to learn the alphabet, how to sound out words, add and subtract, count, and more!
-Keep the fun going by listening to music, practicing tongue twisters, and even reading myths, fables, and folktales.
+- Starfall teaches reading and math skills to K-5th grade using videos and songs to learn!
 The pictures in these stories are described for visually impaired learners.
 Make sure to click on the Enhanced Accessible Index for Children to activate these features

 - National Geographic is great for students of all ages to read articles about different countries, animals and current events.
-Watch science experiment how-to videos, take quizzes to test your knowledge, receive homework help, and fill out mad libs
+Watch science experiment videos, take quizzes, receive homework help, and do mad libs

 - Head over to Seussville to learn about Dr. Seuss’s life, watch videos of and listen to his stories read aloud, find activities, crafts, and print-outs to engage children, and even make their own Seuss-themed snacks